Chapter 1 : Lucy in the Sky with Diamonds

 Four youngsters run across the dark grounds, laughing loudly in swirling clouds of smoke, cloaks twisting in the air behind them.
 They breathe youth and promise to the world as they run along the cobblestone floor.
-It is one of those nights that will be etched into their minds all their lives, a moment they, when older, will recall again and again, claiming that this – this, head tipping back, retreating with dried-up ink and wrinkled parchment; this is what life is all about.
+It is one of those nights that will be etched into their minds all their lives, a moment they, when older, will recall again and again, claiming that this – this, head tipped back, retreating with dried-up ink and wrinkled parchment; this is what life is all about.
 Life does not get more honest than this.

-Tilly does not answer, but merely giggles, her face colouring the night golden, “We’ve graduated, Lucy – really, we’re accomplished, and – and -“
+Tilly does not answer, but merely giggles, her face colouring the night golden.
+“We’ve graduated, Lucy – really, we’re accomplished, and – and -“

 “I’m just so happy, Graham –“ she exclaims and throws her arms around the boy’s neck, who lets the bottle fall from his hands carelessly.

-“Careful, there –“ a burly boy with brown wavy hair, catches the bottle inches from the floor.
+A burly boy with brown wavy hair, catches the bottle inches from the floor.
 He does not waste a second in taking a swig of it.
 The couple does not notice anything and continues kissing passionately.

-Lucy opens an eye, peeking at him, “Always the hero, Lorcan,”
+Lucy opens an eye, peeking at him.
+“Always the hero, Lorcan.”

 She sniffs, “that would of course be you.”